 The Centre brings together researchers focused on gender equality and outcomes, with a particular focus on women’s status and participation.
-Our staff pursue active research programs focused in five key areas:

 In 2008, the Centre celebrated its 21st birthday with a three day research event featuring Professor Robyn Weigman of Duke University as keynote speaker.
 Convenors of women’s and gender studies programs across Australia met for a celebration of feminist research and pedagogy.